 - What the Hell, Hero?:

 - Appolonia gives Fingal a thrashing when she catches him using his "powers" to have virtual sex with the image of a co-worker.

 - Ye Olde Butcherede Englishe: When Apollonia appears as a Messenger from God, she speaks in a hybrid of anachronistic English and modern slang.

 - Year Inside, Hour Outside: Although several days (maybe even months, according to onscreen graphics) seem to pass within Fingal's simulation, only a few hours pass in the real world.
-This is, in fact, a plot point: they have only a few hours to find Final's body before the computer will no longer maintain his personality.
+This is, in fact, a plot point: they have only eight hours to find Final's body before the computer will no longer maintain his personality.